acemod/ACE3/docs/wiki/framework/wardrobe-framework.md

 ### 1.2 Config Guidelines

 - A Container (Uniform, Vest, Backpack) should never change its `maxLoad`, unless there is a really good reason for it.
 This will result in the loss of items.
-- Variants should not "magically" add/remove parts to/from themselves, unless its handled through a component, especially when they add protection or functionality.
+- Variants should not "magically" add/remove parts to/from themselves, unless it's handled through a component, especially when they add protection or functionality.
-  - Do: Uniforms with and without Gloves should be fine in most cases, as they are cosmetical and dont break continuity/logic.
+  - Do: Uniforms with and without Gloves should be fine in most cases, as they are cosmetical and don't break continuity/logic.
   - Do: Helmets with integral flip-down visors.
   - Don't: Helmet with additional armor or face protector without the requirement of some component that will be removed from the inventory.
-- There should not be a difference in weight or container capacity between the different variants unless compoents get added/removed.
+- There should not be a difference in weight or container capacity between the different variants unless components get added/removed.
   - For Example: `Mass of Helmet with Goggles = Mass of Helmet + Mass of Goggles.`

 ## 2. Config